Mohammed Abdulbasit: Al Wahda (2014–19)

-Sharjah (2019–)
+Sharjah (2019–25)

 Ahead of the 2019–20 season, Abdulbasit switched to reigning Arabian Gulf League champions Sharjah for an undisclosed fee.
 He signed a three-year contract and began life at the King with another Arabian Gulf Super Cup triumph as the league winners beat Shabab Al Ahli Dubai Club on penalties.
 He featured 14 times in his debut AGL season for the club before the 2019–20 campaign was cancelled due to the COVID-19 pandemic.

+Al-Nasr (2025–)

+Ahead of the 2025–26 season, Abdulbasit switched to reigning Al-Nasr for an undisclosed for free.